 “Typical” is a tricky word because it implies a standard salary range can be applied to a single job across many companies.
 The truth is there is no one-size-fits-all range that will make sense for every business and in every market.
 Rather, there is a standard approach used by many companies to build out salary ranges that are competitive in today’s market.

 Not all companies want or feel ready for formal salary ranges.
 As an HR Professional, it is your job to identify when a compensation plan is needed and, more importantly, to educate your leadership team that creating pay ranges is good for the business.

-How do you know when it’s time?
-I often advise my PayScale clients that the sooner they establish a compensation plan, as well as policies around how the plan will be administered, the better off the company will be in the long run.
+The sooner you develop formal salary ranges for your positions, the sooner you’re able to ensure that your compensation package is in fact competitive in your talent market.
 That said, it can be difficult to obtain leadership approval on developing ranges without any impetus for change.
 Therefore, keep an eye out for the following situations to occur, as they usually signal it’s time to start formalizing pay practices at your company.

 - A top performer comes to you with a “ransom” offer from a competitor.

 - A manager advocates paying a new hire $10,000 above the market rate for a job because no candidate will accept the amount they’re offering.

 - Several employees complain to HR about how they’re paid relative to another group/department.

 Each situation is a red flag to HR that a formal compensation plan is needed.
 Establishing pay ranges helps ensure external competitiveness as well as internal equity.
 And, when implemented well, a compensation plan can help improve recruitment, retention, and employee satisfaction.
 Let’s walk through the typical approach to building salary ranges.

 how to use data to build salary ranges